 Format Theme: Horizon Left

-Professional Musician Portfolios
+Tips For Professional Musician Portfolios

-Whether you’re in a band, a solo artist, or work behind the scenes as a producer, a portfolio will allow others to easily find your business and access the latest information on your music and work as a musician.
+Whether you’re in a band, a solo artist, or work behind the scenes as a producer, a website portfolio will allow others to easily find your business and access the latest information on your music and work as a musician.

 Templates for Professional Musicians

-Format website templates include a number of layouts that have been used by professional musicians to keep fans up to date on some of their latest work.
+Format website templates include several layouts used by professional musicians to keep fans up to date on some of their latest work, and sell merchandise and tickets directly on the site.
 A vertical scroll style template will allow you to neatly fit in all the elements you need to portray yourself as an accomplished and professional musician.

 Format Template: Industry